The free spirit who watched from the fringes.

 Waits was prolific during his time at Asylum.
 Working with producer Bones Howe, he followed Closing Time with six more albums by decade’s end: The Heart of Saturday Night (1974), Nighthawks at the Diner (1975), Small Change (1976), Foreign Affairs (1977), Blue Valentine (1978) and Heartattack and Vine (1980).
 All his Seventies releases were critical and cult-level successes, though not huge sellers.

 Waits’ underwent a major stylistic shift with Swordfishtrombones, released in 1983.
 It was his first for a new label, Island Records, where he would do some of his most adventurous work.
 Disregarding conventional song forms and commercial considerations, he embraced dissonance, impressionism, found sounds, obscure and forgotten instruments, bizarre recording techniques and an even more unfettered vocal delivery.
-This was the album, he’s said, on which he found his voice.
+This was the album, he has said, on which he found his voice.
 This change in style coincided with his marriage at age thirty to Kathleen Brennan, a playwright and script editor who he met on the set of a movie.
-He’s since collaborated with her on every project he’s undertaken.
+He has since collaborated with her on every project he has undertaken.
 "I was such a one-man show, very stuck in my ways," Waits told writer Sylvie Simmons.
 "She helped me rethink myself."

-That landmark album was the first in an informal trilogy– followed by Rain Dogs and Frank’s Wild Years – that were sonically and stylistically linked by Waits’ newfound sense of adventure and thematically tied by the song “Frank’s Wild Years” (which Waits and Brennan would mount into a stage musical).
-This fruitful period in Waits’ career was capped with a tour documented by the Big Time film and album.
+That landmark album was the first in an informal trilogy—followed by Rain Dogs (1985) and Frank’s Wild Years (1987)—that were sonically and stylistically linked by Waits’ newfound sense of adventure and thematically tied by the song “Frank’s Wild Years” (which Waits and Brennan would mount into a stage musical).
+This fruitful period in Waits’ career was capped with a tour documented by the Big Time film and album (1988).

-Waits’ first release of the Nineties, Bone Machine, continued on the same artfully prickly path, being his rawest and most harrowing work to date.
+Waits’ first release of the Nineties, Bone Machine, continued on the same artfully prickly path and stands as his rawest and most harrowing work to date.
 This highly experimental release, ironically, won Waits the first Grammy of his career (for Best Alternative Music Album).
 After a six-year break between albums, during which he worked on musicals, operettas and movie projects, Waits returned with Mule Variations (1999), which now found him recording for the Anti/Epitaph label.
-It, too, earned him a Grammy, this time in the Best Contemporary Folk Album category.
+It too earned him a Grammy, this time in the Best Contemporary Folk Album category.

 Waits has continued to offer bold, audacious, cutting-edge work in the new millennium.
-In 2002, he simultaneously issued the CDs Alice and Blood Money.
-Both were based on material he’d written for a European stage musicals.
-The subject of Alice was writer Lewis Carroll (author of Alice in Wonderland and other fanciful works), while Blood Money consisted of material he’d written for Woyzeck, a Kafkaesque production relating the sordid tale of a German soldier driven to madness and murder.
+In 2002 he simultaneously issued the CDs Alice and Blood Money.
+Both were based on material he wrote for European stage musicals.
+The subject of Alice was writer Lewis Carroll (author of Alice in Wonderland and other fanciful works), while Blood Money consisted of material he had written for Woyzeck, a Kafkaesque production relating the sordid tale of a German soldier driven to madness and murder.

-The single disc Real Gone (2004) notably featured Waits’ first overtly political songs, the antiwar broadsides “The Day After Tomorrow” and “Hoist That Rag.”
-In 2006, Waits delivered a three-disc, 54-song masterwork (with a 94-page booklet) entitled Orphans.
+The single disc Real Gone (2004) notably featured Waits’ first overtly political songs, the anti-war broadsides “The Day After Tomorrow” and “Hoist That Rag.”
+In 2006 Waits delivered a three-disc, fifty-four-song masterwork (with a ninety-four-page booklet) entitled Orphans.
 Its discs were subtitled Brawlers, Bawlers and Bastards.
-Waits closed out a particularly prolific and ambitious decade with a double-disc concert set, Glitter and Doom Live.
+Waits closed out a particularly prolific and ambitious decade with a double-disc concert set, Glitter and Doom Live (2009).

-There’s no question that Tom Waits has become a warts-and-all American institution – and that he has done so on his own terms.
-Moreover, he’s comfortable with the idea of his work’s worth, durability and permanance.
+There’s no question that Tom Waits has become a warts-and-all American institution—and that he has done so on his own terms.
+Moreover, he’s comfortable with the idea of his work’s worth, durability and permanence.